join2AJ/join2AJ/README.md

 I make elegantly professional 🌍  **Web Apps,** and perfrom 💻  **Data Analytics** on data 🎨

 - 🌱  I’m currently learning Python and Data science
-- 🔭  I’m currently working on new open source project https://github.com/join2AJ/Covid-19TP
+- 🔭  I’m currently running head around flask and streamlit
 - 👯  I’m looking to collaborate on any project
 - 🤔  I’m looking for help with one of Wedding Project https://github.com/join2AJ/Wedding_Invitation
 #